 In 2011, Anna and Ernesto moved back to Poggioreale where she resides today with their son.
 She reconnected with the families of her hometown.
 She became involved with the Poggioreale Antica Association where she found herself meeting many groups of people who came to Poggioreale from all over the world.
 She greatly enjoyed meeting them, often acting as translator, and sharing with them their stories and history.
 She also worked with the local government in tryng to restore the old town and to try to maintain the cleanup work that had been done.
 While she is no longer a part of the association, she still works with groups of Poggiorealesi around the world, especially in the USA where she has discovered a large group of cousins previously unknown to her!
 She feels very strongly about creating these valuable connections because she, like us, strives to maintain Poggioreale's heritage and family ties.

-During his many years working for Partanna,occasionally some Americans came to the city office asking him to build a family tree from the records, and to assist them in finding any living relatives in the town.
-He found great pleasure satisfying their requests, and he witnessed the joy in the Americans and their Sicilian relatives.
-He enjoyed uniting these people and witnessing their joyful emotions, and he wanted to continue doing family research for people as he, too, found great satisfaction in the work.
-In 2018, after forty years of service to the town of Partanna, he retired.
-With his extensive experience with records, his ability to speak English, and the increasing popularity and growing demand from Americans of Sicilian descent wanting to create their Sicilian family trees and connect with local relatives, he created his Facebook page, “Sicily the Land of your Ancestors.”
-In 2018 alone he organized over twenty-five meetings between Americans and their local families, building or completing their family trees, and procuring documents.
-He also acted as a guide in visiting their ancestral towns, helped locate the the homes of their ancestors and visited family tombs, and translated documents found in the municipality or church records.
+During his many years working in Partanna, from time to time some Americans came to the city office asking him to build a family tree from the records, and to help them find any living relatives living in the town.
+He found great pleasure in fulfilling their requests and witnessed the joy in the Americans and their Sicilian relatives.
+He liked to bring these people together and share their joyful emotions, and he wanted to continue doing family research for people as he, too, found great satisfaction in this.
+After forty years of service in the municipality of Partanna, he retired.
+With his extensive experience with registry, his ability to speak English, and the growing popularity and growing demand from Americans of Sicilian descent wishing to create their Sicilian family trees and connect with local relatives, he created his own Facebook page, “Sicily - Land of your Ancestors.”
+In 2018 alone he organized over twenty-five meetings between Americans and their local families, building or completing their family trees, and providing them with documents.
+He also acted as a guide in visiting the places of their ancestors, helping them to locate the the houses of their ancestors, to visit the family graves, and translated documents found in the municipality or the church.

 Feel free to contact Rosario Sanfilippo: